flag and eagle

 Our Board comprises individuals with diverse life experiences, some of which include: living in the community, being parents of students who attend the Schools, working in corporate America, teaching, special education, construction, and law enforcement.
 Our Board is extremely diverse, and our backgrounds provide a wide range of perspectives.
 The members of this Board faithfully serve the Schools and work hard to provide the children of Commerce City the opportunity to receive a quality education.

-Rosalie Montano, Treasurer: Ms. Montano has served on the Board of Directors since 2010 and is a retired UPS employee.
+Rosalie Montano, Interim President and Treasurer: Ms. Montano has served on the Board of Directors since 2010 and is a retired UPS employee.
 A longtime resident of Commerce City, she has great grand children attending CLA.
 In addition to serving as president of Commerce City: Mission Possible, Ms. Montano also has volunteered for many local nonprofit organizations.

 Jeff Reed, Director: Mr. Reed has served on the board of directors since 2010 and earned a degree in Construction Management from Colorado State University.
 He is president of Agora West Real Estate Group, Inc. and has worked on over 40 charter school facility projects as Owner’s Representative.
 He also serves as vice president for the Community Leadership Academy Building Corporation.